demisto/content/Packs/Ansible_Powered_Integrations/Integrations/Linux/README.md

 ### linux-archive
 ***
-Creates a compressed archive of one or more files or trees Further documentation availiable at https://docs.ansible.com/ansible/2.9/modules/archive_module.html
+Creates a compressed archive of one or more files or trees Further documentation available at https://docs.ansible.com/ansible/2.9/modules/archive_module.html

 #### Base Command